 It’s a sales page.
 Here’s a couple answers to FAQs –

 Now – I get that they are a free, hosted website builder.
 Most website builders have trouble with website export.
 But their messaging is quite stark with no offer of help scraping or downloading even image files and text.

 And the cancellation policy is very odd because it conflicts directly with the purported difficulty of providing a website download.
-A hosted website builder service should be able to be cancelled at a click of a button.
+A hosted website builder service should be able to be canceled at a click of a button.
 There should be no manual reviews of forms.

 Again – this point isn’t meant to raise a potential non-issue for no reason.
-Site123 might provide a fantastic long-term experience.
+SITE123 might provide a fantastic long-term experience.
 However, difficult cancellation policies and vague about pages tend to correlate with less than ideal long-term experiences.

 However, there are trade-offs to consider with an all-inclusive website builder — specifically functionality, customization, and control.
-And this is where Site123 falls short when compared to other all-inclusive website builders.
-If you’re looking to create a website with a base template but still have some flexibility over design and functionality, Site123 may not be the best option for you.
+And this is where SITE123 falls short when compared to other all-inclusive website builders.
+If you’re looking to create a website with a base template but still have some flexibility over design and functionality, SITE123 may not be the best option for you.